 Recognizing the need for a smaller jet, the Tu-124 was a shrunk down version of the Tu-104 with other minor changes.
 It was quickly replaced by the Tu-134.

 The amphibious Be-200 is available in a passenger configuration, but as of yet has only been sold for firefighting purposes.
 If it were operated by any passenger airlines, it would rank very high on this list because flying boat.
-Why the FAA would obviously not be keen on the idea, imagine how useful it would be to be able to fly commuter flights directly to and from the city center in cities on large bodies of water.
+While the FAA would obviously not be keen on the idea, imagine how useful it would be to be able to fly commuter flights directly to and from the city center in cities on large bodies of water.

 While not actually available in a (non-military) passenger configuration, North Korea’s Air Koryo does use the Il-76 cargo aircraft to transport passengers to and from the country.